Need to talk? Call 1800 882 436.

 • If you are the parent or carer of a child, there are payments you might be able to apply for.

-• Payments are available to help you with parental leave after having a baby, child care costs and other expenses such as rent.
+• Other payments help with child care costs and living expenses such as rent.

 • Each payment has its own set of rules and requirements, so check if you are eligible.